keenlabs/Keen-Docs/source/data-collection/index.rst

 These two links have all the technical details you need for sending data to our REST API:

-* :ref:`event-collections-list-resource` - Used for bulk-inserting events into Keen.
+* :ref:`event-collection-resource` - Used for bulk-inserting events into Keen.
-* :ref:`event-collection-row-resource` - Used for inserting single events into Keen.
+* :ref:`event-resource` - Used for inserting single events into Keen.

 Our SDKs make integration even simpler.
 Check out our client usage guides for the steps to integrate your app for data collection: